-3.3.3 An Extended Action Plan/Support Management Plan/Health Needs Assessment will be completed and the Head of Department will discuss the options / decision made with the student.
-Where the course is still within the student's capability and their support needs are within the College's capability, review meetings must be put in place which involve the student, their tutor/Personal Achievement Tutor and other agency or College support staff as applicable and appropriate.
+- 3.3.1 When the concerns identified by a member of staff are continuing or the review date has come and the student is still experiencing difficulties or has not accessed help or done what was agreed in the Initial Action Plan, then that member of staff should bring this student to the attention of the Head of Department. - 3.3.2 The Head of Department will assume the lead on resolving the Fitness to Study issue and it's monitoring throughout the whole process relating to that student.
+The Head of Department will call a meeting of the staff involved and any information from external agencies to help make a decision concerning the student. - 3.3.3 The Support Management Plan/Health Needs Assessment will be completed with an extended action plan and the Head of Department will discuss the options / decision made with the student.
+Where the course is still within the student's capability and their support needs are within the College's capability, review meetings must be put in place which involve the student, their tutor/Personal Achievement Tutor/Pastoral Mentor/Welfare Adviser and other agencies or College support staff as applicable and appropriate. - 3.3.4 Where the course is not within the student's capability and the conclusion of the exploration is that the impact of the condition is sufficiently serious to warrant a period of required non-attendance at the College (i.e. part time study, the suspension of a student's studies for an indefinite period or temporary exclusion from the College for a defined period) this should be noted on the extended action plan and discussed with the student. - 3.3.5 If a decision is taken to require a student to take a period of required nonattendance, or be suspended from studies, the student must be informed of this decision and the reasons for that decision immediately, and then followed up in writing within 5 working days.
+The student must also be informed of the procedure for return to study if appropriate.

-- 3.3.4 Where the course is not within the student's capability and the conclusion of the exploration is that the impact of the condition is sufficiently serious to warrant a period of required non-attendance at the College (i.e. part time study, the suspension of a student's studies for an indefinite period or temporary exclusion from the College for a defined period) this should be noted on the Extended Action Plan and discussed with the student. - 3.3.5 If a decision is taken to require a student to take a period of required non-attendance, or be suspended from studies, the student must be informed of this decision and the reasons for that decision immediately, and then followed up in writing within 5 working days.
-The student must also be informed of the procedure for return to study if appropriate. - 3.4 Stage 3 Significant concerns - 3.4.1 When the concerns identified by a member of staff are significant, the student's behaviour is putting health and safety, well-being or academic progress of self or others at risk then the Director of Student Services must be informed immediately and procedures followed as above 3.3.1 3.3.5 however, with the Director of that department. - 3.4.2 The Director of Student Services may request that a case conference is held by the Director of that department to look at whether it is appropriate for the student to continue their studies. - 3.4.3 The case conference will be chaired by the Director of the department and will look at all of the evidence presented by the Head, Personal Achievement Tutor and others, where appropriate.
+3.4 Stage 3 - Significant concerns

+- 3.4.1 When the concerns identified by a member of staff are significant, the student's behaviour is putting health and safety, well-being or academic progress of self or others at risk then the Group Director of Student Services (or their deputy) must be informed immediately and procedures followed as above 3.3.1 3.3.5 however, with the Director of that department. - 3.4.2 The Group Director of Student Services (or their deputy) may request that a case conference is held by the Director of that department to look at whether it is appropriate for the student to continue their studies. - 3.4.3 The case conference will be chaired by the Director of the department and will look at all of the evidence presented by the Head, Personal Achievement Tutor and others, where appropriate.
 The student may be invited to attend part of the meeting to present their own case.